 A nesting specified via the "next" attribute indicate to the MDP that a pattern is matched if, and only if, the events indicated strictly follow each other without any other interleaving type of event.
-As an example, in the case of Query 2 the sequence of events ["/login/failure","/login/failure"] would not be recognized as matching the "ThreeFailedLogin" pattern because of the occurrence of the "/light/on" event between the first and second occurrence of "/login/failure".
+As an example, in the case Query 2 the sequence of events of ["/login/failure","/light/on","/login/failure","/login/failure"] would not be recognized as matching the "ThreeFailedLogin" pattern because of the occurrence of the "/light/on" event between the first and second occurrence of "/login/failure".